/* */

 Sharon Michael SAS Doug

-Pamela Tiger Woods Peyton
+Pamela Tiger Woods Peyton;

 run;